AFAR's co-founder on why we should keep traveling in the wake of tragedy

-The U.S. Department of State recently issued a worldwide travel alert following November’s horrific terror attacks in Paris and the subsequent security lockdown in Brussels.
+The U.S. Department of State issued a worldwide travel alert following November’s horrific terror attacks in Paris and the subsequent security lockdown in Brussels.
 Beirut and a Russian airliner were among those targeted just prior to that, with Bamako, San Bernardino, and Lake Chad among those attacked since.
 With explicit threats directed at such cities as D.C., Rome, London, and Moscow, many people are understandably uneasy and uncertain about whether or not it’s safe to walk out their front doors.

 In times of crisis, one of the first things to take a major hit is the tourism industry.
 Fear sparks a knee-jerk reaction and people immediately cancel their travel plans.
 For many destinations, this can deal a severe economic blow.
 France, for example, sees some 84 million tourists annually.
 According to the World Travel & Tourism Council, the total contribution of the tourism industry to GDP is 9% and to employment, 10% (2014 figures).
 If people start to cancel their visits, the impact could be devastating to a nation that is trying to pick up the pieces and soldier forth.